samuelmahr/appt-scheduling/README.md

 Again, I did not add pagination to start, but if a business case required it (tables to display), then I would add it in

 #### Get Available Appointments
+Path: `GET /appointments/available`

+I separated available and scheduled endpoints just for code isolation purposes.
+They're very similar, but end up returning a completely different context of data set even though the properties are the same

 The prompt mentioned the way to get available appointments:
 1. by trainer
 2. by start/end for a trainer